Mahmud-Ali Kalimatov: Early life and career

-Mahmud-Ali Kalimatov was born in Chemolgan (present day Ushkonyr) on 9 April 1959.
+Mahmud-Ali Kalimatov was born in Chemolgan (present day Ushkonyr in Kazakhstan) on 9 April 1959.

-From April 1977 to 1979, he served in the military service of the Soviet Union based in East Germany.
+From April 1977 to 1979, he served in the Soviet army based in East Germany.

 Education

 In 1989, he graduated from the law faculty of the Kuibyshev State University, and worked in the Republic of Komsomol and the Communist Party of the Republic of Kazakhstan of Kuibyshev.

 Legislative career

 Since 1990, in the service of the prosecution authorities of the Kuibyshev oblast, he began as an investigator of the district prosecutor's office.

 In August 1995, he was appointed deputy prosecutor of the Kirov District of Samara.

 Prosecutor of Samara

-In December 1996, he was appointed prosecutor of the Kirov region of Samara.
+In December 1996, he was appointed prosecutor of the Kirov district of Samara.

 From 1997 to 2003 he worked as a prosecutor of Samara.

 From January 2003 to August 2004 he worked as the first deputy prosecutor of the Samara Oblast.